The Top 10 Famous British/English Celebrity Chefs

 8. Keith Floyd

-Keith Floyd is a well known chef that started out in the 70s owning restaurants that would soon crumble and close the doors.
+Keith Floyd who died in September 2009 was a well known chef that started out in the 70s owning restaurants that would soon crumble and close the doors.
 He wrote a book called Floyd’s Food prior to becoming a personality people would remember as a chef.
-He would soon be known as a radio personality or radio chef in Bristol and then he forged into the spotlight on television as a television chef.
+He was also known as a radio personality or radio chef in Bristol and then he forged into the spotlight on television as a television chef.
 His financial problems continued until about 2008 when he took on a new venture restaurant called Floyd’s Brasserie in Phuket.
-He also now owns a bar called koh Samui in Thailand.
-Keith Floyd has travelled around the world to perform cooking shows and even be featured on children’s television series.
+He also owned a bar called Koh Samui in Thailand.
+Keith Floyd travelled around the world to perform cooking shows and even be featured on children’s television series.

 7. Nigella Lawson